 It's got a writer

 Variety revealed that Jac Schaeffer has been personally selected by Kevin Feige as the film's writer.
 A rising star of the screenwriting scene, she recently pencilled the script for Frozen short film Olaf's Frozen Adventure.
-She's also written Nasty Women, the Dirty Rotten Scoundrels remake starring Anne Hathaway and Rebel Wilson.
+She's also written the Dirty Rotten Scoundrels remake starring Anne Hathaway and Rebel Wilson, due for release this year.

 Schaeffer is also noted for her script for The Shower, the story of an alien invasion during a baby shower.
 The script was on Hollywood's Black List of the best unproduced screenplays, and was the one that first brought Schaeffer to Anne Hathaway's attention.